 - Biz Stone/Twitter: Creativity is a renewable resource.

-For more information about the Webbys and other awards, please check out the links on the next page.
+For more information about the Webbys and other awards, please check out the links below.